 Insurance Rate Information for Military Drivers and Veterans

-If you're one of the 200 or so active-duty military personnel living in the Mountain State of West Virginia or count yourself among the more than 130,000 veterans, look for a military discount on coverage from most companies licensed to do business in the state.
+If you're one of the active-duty military personnel living in the Mountain State of West Virginia or are among the more than 130,000 veterans, look for a military discount on coverage from most companies licensed to do business in the state.
 Premium rates will still vary, so get at least three for a good comparison of the price range.

 If deployment is imminent and you won't need to drive your car for some time, consider a policy that lets you halt premium payments until your return.

 To renew your vehicle registration while you're deployed or based out of state, provide proof of insurance and pay personal property taxes, you can visit the West Virginia DMV online and use a credit or debit card.
 Non-resident military members don't need to register their vehicles in West Virginia if the registration is current in their home state.

 Car Insurance in West Virginia: What You Need to Know

 In West Virginia, car owners cannot register their vehicles until the state DMV receives proof of auto insurance.